About Mount Yushan

 - From Chiayi TRA, walk to the other side of the station.

 - Ride bus (7322) going to Alishan bus station.

-- From Alishan bus station, ride bus (6739) and drop to Tatajia bus stop.
+- From Alishan bus station, ride the bus (6739) and drop at Tatajia bus stop.

 While walking, bad luck came when the temperature is dropping.
 I didn’t expect a hail storm is coming.
 Even I have my raincoat my bags and shoes are wet.
 Submitted my permit to the Yushan National Park and Police station then afterward go to the Dongpu Lodge.
 I paid for my reservation and have a rest.

 At Dongfu Lodge I met the group of Jeffrey Arias and joined them.
 Walk to the Yushan National Park to submit their permit and the staff offered me to stored my other bag with them.
 Then they submitted their permit to the Police station.